IMRCLab/pololu-rs/README.md

 # pololu3pi2040
-This is a firmware written in Rust for the [Pololu 3pi+ 2040 robot](https://www.pololu.com/category/300/3pi-plus-2040-robot).
+This is a firmware written in Rust for the [Pololu 3pi+ 2040 robot](https://www.pololu.com/category/300/3pi-plus-2040-robot) and [Pololu Zumo 2040 robot](https://www.pololu.com/category/308/zumo-2040-robot).
 It's a differential-drive robot that can move with up to 4 m/s very fast and has a RP2040 (RPI Pico)-based hardware.

 ## Hardware